-Telephone 916.327-7500 Facsimile 916.441.5507 Statement of the California State Association of Counties for the record of the U. S. House Natural Resources Committee on April 1, 2009 for its hearing on the Ramifications of the Decision of the U. S. Supreme Court is of the Decision of the U. S. Supreme Cou in Carcieri v.
-Salazar Submitted April 13, 2009
+Telephone 916.327-7500 Facsimile 916.441.5507 Statement of the

+California State Association of Counties

+for the record of the

+U. S. Senate Committee on Indian Affairs for its May 21, 2009 hearing to examine Executive Branch authority to acquire trust lands for Indian Tribes

+Submitted June 4, 2009

-Chairman Rahall and Members of the Committee:
+Chairman Dorgan and Members of the Committee:

-This testimony is submitted on behalf of the California State Association of Counties (CSAC) which is the unified voice on behalf of all 58 California counties.
+This testimony is submitted on behalf of the California State Association of Counties (CSAC), which is the unified voice on behalf of all 58 California counties.
 For perspective on CSAC's activities and approach to Indian Affairs matters, we are attaching the CSAC Congressional Position Paper on Indian Affairs issued in March, 2009.
 Our intent in this testimony to provide a perspective from California's counties regarding the significance of the Supreme Court's recent decision in Carcieri v.
 Salazar, and to recommend measures for the Committee to consider as it seeks to address the implications of this decision in legislation.
 CSAC believes that the experience of our county government members in the State of California is similar to that of county and local governments throughout the nation where trust land issues have created significant and, in many cases, unnecessary conflict and distrust of the federal decision system for trust lands.